nMaax/advanced-java-structures-and-methods/README.md

 ## Installation

-Clone the repository to your local machine using the command:
+Clone the repository to your local machine using the command (or fork it on your GitHub account):

 ```bash
 git clone https://github.com/your-username/java-advanced-concepts-learning.git
 ```
+Then import the project in Eclipse

 Ensure that you have Java Development Kit (JDK) installed on your machine and Java SE 16 or above.